bobrocke/My-Blog-Hugo/source/content/post/why-still-jekyll.md

 });
 ```

-I do worry that something in Jekyll's dependencies will break and that there won't be a fix due to age and potential lack of maintenance.
+I do worry that something in Jekyll's dependencies will break and that there won't be a fix as interest in the platform fades.